rkumar/zfm/README.md

 Now type "m":

 The following assumes you are using VIM mode (that is currently the default startup mode).
+Please check the bottom left (prompt) to see what mode you are in, I have now changed to default to HINT, since I usually want to jump to a file straight, and not navigate.
+(Use ESC to go to VIM, or hit the leader key twice (backslash)).

-You can navigate using j and k with count, or gg G , use ENTER or "e" to open a file or directory.
+(In VIM mode) You can navigate using j and k with count, or gg G , use ENTER or "e" to open a file or directory.
 ENTER will open the file in your EDITOR, whereas "e" gives you options of various programs to run, or give your own command to run on the file.
 Multiple files can be opened using "oo" with count, or combinations such as "oG" or "o(count)gg" etc. "x" selects single files.
 Use "e" to see a menu of options for that filetype or dir.
 MENU-1 may also be used to get a set of options for the file.
 MENU-2 gives options for selected files (such as zipping, searching, diffing, etc).

 Note that file numbering in VIM mode is absolute if you type "g" or the last command was a "gg" command.
 If you use "j" or "k", numbering becomes relative.

-If your directroy has fewer than 15 files, you should get a long list.
+If your directory has fewer than 15 files, you should get a long list.
 Otherwise, you will get 2 or 3 columns with just file names.
 You can toggle long listing with the toggle key "=" and "l" (Toggle-l).

 However, VIM mode is not the fastest mode to open a file that is far away from the cursor.
 You can press ";" to go to HINT mode and select the shortcut.
 You can also just jump to a file with "f" and the shortcut.
 This is like Vimperator's hint mode.